wdk-docs/nx-dev/docs/shared/guides/nx-and-ts.md

 └── tsconfig.base.json
 ```

 As with most Nx plugins, `@nrwl/js` comes with a set of generators to quickly scaffold new TypeScript libraries as well as TypeScript applications.
 Let’s have a look at an example.

-## Create a new TypeScript based library
+## 创建一个新的基于 TypeScript 的库

 We can use Nx Console and choose the `@nrwl/js:library` generator or directly use the following command: